1997 American League Division Series: Game 3

 In a must-win game for the Mariners, Jeff Fassero took the mound against Jimmy Key, who was looking to end the series.
 In the third, Roberto Kelly hit an RBI double after a Rich Amaral single for the Mariners.
 In the fifth, Ken Griffey Jr. drove in a run with a base hit to make it 2–0 Mariners.
 The score remained 2–0 and Fassero had shut the Orioles out through eight innings.
-In the ninth, Jay Buhner and Paul Sorrento hit one-out back-to-back home runs off of Terry Matthews to give the Mariners a 4–0 lead.
+In the ninth, Jay Buhner and Paul Sorrento hit one-out back-to-back home runs off Terry Matthews to give the Mariners a 4–0 lead.
 These would turn out to be the deciding runs as the Orioles rallied in the bottom half.
-After Jeff Fassero walked Geronimo Berroa to lead it off, Rafael Palmeiro singled off of Heathcliff Slocumb, who got two outs before Jeffrey Hammonds's two-run double put the tying run at the plate in the person of Harold Baines, but Baines popped out to ensure a Game 4.
+After Jeff Fassero walked Geronimo Berroa to lead it off, Rafael Palmeiro singled off Heathcliff Slocumb, who got two outs before Jeffrey Hammonds's two-run double put the tying run at the plate in the person of Harold Baines, but Baines popped out to ensure a Game 4.